sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-3-workflow/cp-starter-ibpm-employeeonboarding-3-workflow.md

     !![Add Extension](editdevspace1.png)
     !![Add Extension](editdevspace2.png)

-    > - If you have the dev-space with Workflow Management extension added, and the dev-space status is STOPPED then click on the run button to start the space.
+    > - If you have the dev-space with Workflow Management extension added, and the dev-space status is STOPPED then click run to start the space.
     !![Start Workspace](startspace.png)

     !![Open Workspace](openworkspace.png)